 - You can redeem your Rapid Rewards points for anyone, while with travel funds only the original passenger can be booked

-In the case of my mom’s voucher, we’ll almost certainly convert it into points.
+In the case of my mom’s voucher, we decided to convert it into points.
 We don’t know when she’ll fly Southwest again, and this gives us lots more flexibility.

 It’s fantastic to see Southwest allowing Rapid Rewards members to convert ticket credits into points at a “fair” rate.
 Converting credits into points gives people a lot more flexibility, since there’s no expiration for points, and you can redeem them for anyone.

-If you have Southwest ticket credits, do you plan on converting them into points?
+If you have Southwest ticket credits, have you converted them into points (or will you today)?